scottgriv/Post.e/README.md

 ## Future Plans

-- Besides making it compatible with more back-end languages, device constraints, and the tasks mentioned in the Backlog (i.e. Editing Posts, Push Notifications, etc.), I'm considering eventually hosting it on a server so its not constrainted to a local environment.
+- Besides making it compatible with more back-end languages, device constraints, and the tasks mentioned in the Backlog (i.e. Editing Posts, Push Notifications, etc.), I'm considering eventually hosting it on a server so it's not constrained to a local environment.
 This way, the demo will have a sandbox for everyone to interact in.
 I don't plan on making it an actual social media app - it was created as a learning tool for all, and I'd like to keep it that way.
 - I designed the app icons and banners myself, however, as you all know - Design is a full time job and hard to balance with programming.
 A lot of the buttons and interactive icons were taken from free design websites.
 I'd like to eventually create and plug in custom designs into the application for a better user experience and flow.
 - I'd like to add more documentation around app navigation as well as an in-depth dive into the underlying technology used within the app.
 As I mentioned above, I want this to be used as a learning tool and solid documentation is a must have as a teaching tool.
 I will probably utilize github-pages for this.